karlospn/mytechramblings-site-source-code/content/posts/getting-started-with-opentelemetry-metrics-and-dotnet-part-2.md

 ![otel-metrics-app-diagram](/img/otel-metrics-app-diagram.png)

 - The **BookStore WebAPI** will generate some business metrics and use the OTLP exporter package (``OpenTelemetry.Exporter.OpenTelemetryProtocol``) to send the metric data to the **OpenTelemetry Collector**.
-- The **Prometheus** server will obtain the metric data from the OpenTelemetry Collector.
+- **Prometheus** will obtain the metric data from the OpenTelemetry Collector.
 - We will have a **Grafana** dashboard to visualize the metrics emitted by the BookStore WebApi.

 # **Application**